Which Of The Following Transactions Will Keep M1 Unchanged: Exact Answer & Steps

 • M1 falls by $1,000

 The money didn't disappear.
-Consider this: it just stopped being instantly spendable.
+It just stopped being instantly spendable.
 That's the whole point of the M1/M2 distinction.

 Transferring from Savings to Checking